Where are the muscular women in the body positive movement?

 It’s only the “natural” bodybuilding competitions that do drug testing.

-Body positive promoters think in a one-dimensional fashion: A woman is either skinny, fat or somewhere in between (slender, medium, plump, pudgy, chubby, husky).
+Body positive influencers think in a one-dimensional fashion: A woman is either skinny, fat or somewhere in between (slender, medium, plump, pudgy, chubby, husky).

 Where are the muscles in all of this?